 - The days of eating a peanut butter and jelly sandwiches are over

 As a disclaimer, I write this article as someone that follows a keto diet but is absolutely addicted to peanut butter.
-Some people can’t quit sweets, breads or maybe others pizza.
+Some people can’t quit sweets, bread, or maybe others pizza.
 I can’t quit peanut butter.

 …But the better question is, do I really need to?
 I promise to answer this question and many more.
 I also promise to be honest and impartial, despite my love for this rich, creamy delicacy.